 As we gear up for summertime in the Crescent City, May is the perfect month to enjoy a light breeze at an outdoor event or gathering before the weather begins to heat up.
 Here are the must-attend events + inspiration for May in New Orleans.

-Closeout Jazz Fest strong with one final weekend of performances, crafts, food and culture.
+Experience even more Jazz Fest fun with one final weekend of performances, crafts, food, and culture.
+Planning a trip?
+Our Ultimate Guide to Jazz Fest is a great place to start.
 Check out some of the Jazz Fest nightlife as the fest concludes.

 Mid-City is where you should be in mid-May!
 Bayou Boogaloo is a Bayou St. John-based festival best known for its family-friendly fun, local food and craft vendors and live music.
 The proceeds from Bayou Boogaloo are reinvested in the Bayou Saint John community.

 Don’t forget to book your brunch reservations for Mother’s Day in New Orleans, grab a margarita at one of our locally-owned Hispanic eateries for Cinco De Mayo, or pay a visit to the National World War II Museum for Memorial Day.

 This is just a quick glimpse of what’s in store during the month of May, for more inspiration browse our event listings below.

 The best way to enjoy the May activities is to dress comfortably.
 While the heat of the summer is weeks away, it is best to dress in something light and airy to make your way through festivals and outings.
 May rain can come unexpectedly, so it would be beneficial to bring an umbrella.